 How to start the process

-If you're interested in medical assistance in dying talk with your health professional.
-This can include your family doctor, specialist or a nurse practitioner.
-Doctors or nurse practitioners can discuss the options available to you.
-They can also refer you to another medical practitioner who can help.
+If you're interested in medical assistance in dying, talk with your health care provider.
+This can include your family doctor, a specialist or a nurse practitioner.
+These authorized professionals can discuss the options available to you.
+They can also refer you to another medical provider who can help.

-You can also seek referrals or further assistance from your Community Health Centre nurse.
-They can direct you to the best possible resources.
+You can also ask your Community Health Centre nurse for assistance.
 They can refer you to:

 - the next visiting doctor;